mumuki/mulang/docs/inspections.md

 | `HasRedundantRepeat`              | has the given code an unnecesary - 1 iteration - `repeat` statement?
 | `HasTooShortIdentifiers`          | whether an identifier is too short and not part of domain language's jargon
 | `HasUnreachableCode`              | is there unreachable code?
+| `HasUsageTypos`                   | is an identifier *not* called but a very similar one called instead?
 | `HasWrongCaseIdentifiers`         | whether an identifier does not match the domain language's case style
 | `IsLongCode`                      | has the code long sequences of statements?
 | `Raises`                          | is the given _exception type_ raised?
 | `Rescues`                         | is the given _exception type_ rescued?
+| `ShouldInvertIfCondition`         | has the given code an `if` with an empty `then` but a non-empty `else`?
+| `SubordinatesDeclarationsTo`      | are all the declarations in the code called from the given declaration?
+| `SubordinatesDeclarationsToEntryPoint` | are all the declarations in the code called from an entry point?
 | `TypesAs`                         | is the given type used to type a variable?
 | `TypesParameterAs`                | is a parameter typed as a given type?
 | `TypesReturnAs`                   | is the given type used to type a return?